j-Riv/netsuite-scripts/Suitelets/README.md

 #### Saved Search

-Create a saved search and make sure you make it public.
+Create a saved (item) search and make sure you make it public.
 Use the following.

 ##### Standard